What's new in QuickField 5.5

 - It is also possible to develop your own algorithms and apply them to field models by simply organizing the interaction between Label Mover and your other programs.

-Calling the LabelMover from your application may be done either trough COM Automation interface or simplified command-line interface.
+Calling the LabelMover from your application may be done either through COM Automation interface or simplified command-line interface.
 Any of these two approaches provide the opportunity of using the field model as a "black box" for optimization algorithms design or as a part of industrial control process.

 2. Publication Quality Bitmap Export